-At 31 December 2020, the Group endorsed certain bills receivable accepted by banks in Mainland China to certain of its suppliers in order to settle the trade payables due to such suppliers, which had maturity of one to six months at the end of the reporting period.
+At 31 December 2021, the Group endorsed certain bills receivable accepted by banks in Mainland China to certain of its suppliers in order to settle the trade payables due to such suppliers, which had maturity of one to six months at the end of the reporting period.
 In accordance with the Law of Negotiable Instruments in the PRC, the holders of these bills receivable have a right of recourse against the Group if the PRC banks default (the "Continuing Involvement").
 These bills receivable were honoured by reputable banks with the PRC rating at AAA by national credit rating agencies.
-In the opinion of the directors, these banks have good reputation and credit quality, and the risk of default of these bills receivable (the "Derecognised Bills") on maturity is remote, and therefore, the Group has transferred substantially all risks and rewards relating to the Derecognised Bills since after the transfer, the Group's exposure to the variability in the amounts of the net cash flows of the transferred asset is not significant.
+In the opinion of the directors, these banks have good reputation and credit quality, and the risk of default of these bills receivable (the "Derecognised Bills") on maturity is remote, and therefore, the Group's exposure to the variability in the amounts of the net cash flows of the transferred asset is not significant.
 Accordingly, it has derecognised the full carrying amounts of the Derecognised Bills and the associated trade payables.
 The maximum exposure to loss from the Group's Continuing Involvement in the Derecognised Bills and the undiscounted cash flows to repurchase these Derecognised Bills is equal to their carrying amounts.
 In the opinion of the directors, the fair values of the Group's Continuing Involvement in the Derecognised Bills are not significant.
-As at 31 December 2020, the aggregate carrying amount of the Derecognised Bills was RMB1,880,000 (2019: RMB2,722,000).
+As at 31 December 2021, the aggregate carrying amount of the Derecognised Bills was RMB4,000,000 (2020: RMB1,880,000).

-During the year ended 31 December 2020, the Group has not recognised any gain or loss on the date of transfer of the Derecognised Bills.
+During the year ended 31 December 2021, the Group has not recognised any gain or loss on the date of transfer of the Derecognised Bills.
 No gains or losses were recognised from the Continuing Involvement, both during the year or cumulatively.
 The endorsement has been made evenly throughout the year.

-38. Fair Value and Fair Value Hierarchy of Financial Instruments
+37. Fair Value and Fair Value Hierarchy of Financial Instruments